 Use the information below to choose the counselor you want to walk alongside you on your journey, knowing that you will still have the entire team behind you.

-Arienne Milkles, Practice Manager
+Arienne Janeè, Practice Manager

-Katrina Sterling, Counselor Intern Supervised by Cori Hill, LPC,LMFT
+Gabriela Gutierrez, Counselor Intern Supervised by Cori Hill, LPC, LMFT-S

 Rebecca Werts, LPC Associate Supervised by Cynthia Thompson, LPC-S